-Create a new journey named Reply from QC agent to the Facebook Messenger user.
+- 1.Create a new journey named Reply from QC agent to the Facebook Messenger user.

-Under the Trigger section, choose the Quickwork Chat app from the dropdown menu in the Apps field present right below the New Trigger button.
+- 2.Under the Event section, choose the Conversation Management by Quickwork app from the Apps list present right below the New Trigger button.

-Select the trigger event, New text message from agent, from the drop-down menu present in the Triggers field.
+- 3.Select the trigger event, New agent message, from the drop-down menu present in the Triggers field.

-From the drop-down menu of selecting existing connections use the same connection that you had created in the previous journey with the inbox named FBM communication.
+- 4.From the drop-down menu of selecting existing connections use the same connection that you had created in the previous journey with the inbox named FBM communication.

-In the event field, enter the text Message from an agent.
+- 5.In the event field, enter the text Message from an agent.
 The journey builder will return a webhook URL as shown below:

 7. Click the Save Changes button.
 Your successfully configured trigger shall now look like this: